 Posted: 18 Nov 2020 Contributor: Hannah OBrien

-YouTube Shorts: Everything Marketers Should Know About The Tiktok Rival
+YouTube Shorts Strategy: Everything Marketers Should Know About The Tiktok Rival

-TikTok has gained a lot of attention in 2020.
-It’s known as a platform solely based on video content with even Instagram following it’s lead and adding a “reel” feature to accommodate this successful format that consumers love.
-Now Youtube has followed suit and announced their new feature launch of “YouTube shorts”, which is essentially a variation of TikTok’s platform.
+TikTok has gained a lot of attention in 2022.
+It’s known as a platform solely based on video content with even Instagram following its lead and adding a “reel” feature to accommodate this successful format that consumers love.
+Now Youtube has followed suit and announced its new feature launch of “YouTube shorts”, which is essentially a variation of TikTok’s platform.

 What Are Youtube Shorts?